Loading Events

 Trauma-Informed Response Training

 The GAINS Center has developed training for criminal justice professionals to raise awareness about trauma and its effects.
-“How Being Trauma-Informed Improves Criminal Justice System Responses” is a half-day training for criminal justice professionals to:
+“How Being Trauma-Informed Improves Criminal Justice System Responses” is a training for criminal justice professionals to:

 • Increase understanding and awareness of the impact of trauma